standard-software/WindowTabs/README.md

 - Automatically handles UWP window Z-order for proper tab visibility
 - Maintains tab visibility when working with UWP apps
 - Properly detects cloaked state when apps are on other virtual desktops

+### TopMost Window Support

+- TopMost (always-on-top) windows are also managed as tabs
+- Previously excluded from tab management, now included like normal windows

 ### Multi-Language Support